rkratky/ubuntu-hw-support/docs/boards/how-to/allwinner-nezha-d1.rst

 ===============

 Sample files for a cloud-init seed are present on the FAT partition labeled "CIDATA".
-See :doc:`/how-to/headless-usage` for more information.
+See :ref:`configure-your-board-for-headless-use` for more information.

 UART console